varjastas/blog_test_task/Readme.md

 How to run server using Docker:
 1. Download docker, start it
 2. In project directory run command: docker-compose up --build
+3. You can access admin page by pregenerated admin account. login is admin password is adminpassword

 Tests are running on gitlab: https://gitlab.com/ctanislavkrohmal2/blog_test_task

 You can access api by these endpoints: